 Steven Hata, MD, medical director of the Surgical Intensive Care Unit, says the cold therapy technique mimics the experiences of people who survive lengthy accidental submersions in frigid water.

 "Even if the heart recovers after cardiac arrest, many patients sustain brain damage because of lack of blood flow and oxygen to the brain," Hata explains.
 "Rapid cooling limits damage to the brain cells so those cells don't go on to die."

 In Amelon's case, she emerged from her comatose state and began to recover following induced hypothermia over a 24-hour period.
-During a two-weeks hospital stay, UI Heart and Vascular Center cardiologists placed a stent to keep open an artery that was 80 percent blocked.
+During a two-week hospital stay, UI Heart and Vascular Center cardiologists placed a stent to keep open an artery that was 80% blocked.
 They also diagnosed a heart arrhythmia and implanted a defibrillator that will automatically shock her heart should it fail again.